cmsteffen-code/PyKBLib/docs/tuts/tuts/team_interaction.md

 for member in TEAM.members_by_role.reader:
     print(f"  - {member}")
 print("- deleted accounts:")
-for member in TEAM.deleted:
+for member in TEAM.members_by_role.deleted:
     print(f"  - {member}")
+print("- reset accounts:")
+for member in TEAM.members_by_role.reset:
+    print(f"  - {member}")
 ```

 The membership and role information is populated at the creation of the `Team` instance.
+Any time the library is used to update team member information, those changes are saved as well.
+However, any changes made outside the script will not be automatically recorded.
 In order to update the team membership information, simply use the `Team.update` function:

 ```
 # Update the team's membership and role information.